dicecat/bwh-auto/README.md

 ## Requirements

-1) a VPS running Ubuntu, might work on Debian;
+1) a VPS running Ubuntu / Debian;
 2) a valid domain pointing to the IP address of your VPS;
 3) (optional) an email address to receive SSH private key;
 4) (optional if chosen 3) set up a password to private key.

 ## Usage

-Start a screen session (optional but recommended):
+Start a screen session (recommended):

 ```
 apt update && apt -y install screen && screen -S autoall